Importing & Exporting: As Stable as Possible

 iMaxAllocatedMemoryBytes=307200

-- Enable papyrus logging (instructions at the end of this article under "Regarding Bug Reports", does some papyrus magic and some users swear by it.)
+- Enable papyrus logging (instructions at the end of this article under "IV.Regarding Bug Reports", does some papyrus magic and some users swear by it.)

 - Lower Display Settings should help a lot with performance issues, FO4 is super reliable on low settings.

-- Fresh unbuild settlement locations could be more stable.
-But make sure you own the settlement BEFORE you start to import, otherwise powering-up will FAIL)
+- Fresh never build settlement locations could be more stable.
+But make sure you own the settlement BEFORE you start to import, otherwise powering-up WILL fail!

 - Disable Overclocking.